Jury selection to start in trial over Ahmaud Arbery's death

 “This is 2021, and it’s time for a change,” Marcus Arbery Sr. said in an interview.
 “We need to be treated equally and get fair justice as human beings, because we’ve been treated wrong so long.”

-Before the selection process begins, Superior Court Judge Timothy Walmsley first planned to hold a morning hearing to address legal issues that must be resolved before the trial starts.
+Before the selection process begins, Superior Court Judge Timothy Walmsley first planned a morning hearing to address legal issues that must be resolved before the trial starts.

 Court officials in Glynn County mailed jury-duty notices to 1,000 people, expecting a potentially slow process to find jurors in a community where the slaying dominated news coverage and swamped social media feeds.